Representing Piecewise-Linear Functions by Functions with Minimal Arity: Abstract

 \section{Abstract}

-Any continuous piecewise-linear function $F\colon \R^{n}\to \R$ can be represented as a linear combination of $\max$ functions of at most $n+1$ affine-linear functions.
-In our previous paper [``Representing piecewise linear functions by functions with small arity'', AAECC, 2023], we showed that this upper bound of $n+1$ arguments is tight.
-In the present paper, we extend this result by establishing a correspondence between the function~$F$ and the minimal number of arguments that are needed in any such decomposition.
-We show that the tessellation of the input space $\R^{n}$ induced by the function~$F$ has a direct connection to the number of arguments in the $\max$ functions.
+Any continuous piecewise-linear function $F\colon \R^{n}\to \R$ can be represented as a linear combination of maxima of at most $n+1$ affine-linear functions.
+This upper bound is sharp, that is, for every $n$ there exists such a function that is not a linear combination of maxima of $n$ arguments.
+In this paper, we give a method to determine, for any given such~$F$, the minimal number $k$ such that $F$ can be written as a linear combination of maxima of $k$ arguments.